Back to Course

 Vitalik Buterin – creator

 And for the sake of accuracy – the co-creator of the network.
-He is a Russian Canadian programmer.
+He is a Russian-Canadian programmer.
 He was also behind the creation of Bitcoin Magazine.
-He first described the concept for the whole platform in 2013, and a year later work on it began.
+Likewise, he first described the concept for the whole platform in 2013, and a year later work on it began.
 Ethereum Switzerland GmbH, a Swiss software company, is behind the creation, construction and continued expansion of the network.
 Interest in Ethereum has grown every year.
 In 2017, even the Enterprise Ethereum Alliance consortium was formed, bringing together the largest technology companies working to develop the platform.
 And if you want to learn more about the life and work of Vitalik himself, we invite you to our previous lessons.

 Ethereum vs Bitcoin

 Bitcoin came first.
-It had a clear goal – to create a universal and fully decentralised currency that would not be regulated by central banks.
+It had a clear goal – to create a universal and fully decentralized currency that would not be regulated by central banks.
 Ethereum has a different goal.
 He focuses on creating an efficient blockchain network, with massive computing power.
-He aims to execute single transactions as well as create dApps.
+He aims to execute single transactions as well as created dApps.
 We can already see the first difference between the two.
 We also find differences in the cryptocurrencies themselves.
 There can be no more than 21 million Bitcoins in circulation.
 Ether supply, on the other hand, is unlimited.
 As we mentioned earlier – ETH is susceptible to inflation, which cannot be said about Bitcoin.

 What’s more, Ethereum:

-∙ Allows developers to raise funds for their own applications, through donations from the wider community.
+• Allows developers to raise funds for their own applications, through donations from the wider community.

-∙ Miners in Ethereum work to earn ETH.
+• Miners in Ethereum work to earn ETH.
 In Bitcoin, miners are responsible for mining the block and are rewarded for doing so.

-∙ The transaction price in Bitcoin is limited by its block size.
+• The transaction price in Bitcoin is limited by its block size.
 In the case of Ethereum, it is determined by Gas.

 Summary

 Currently, Ethereum is facing two problems – scalability and high Gas fees.
 Hence, new updates are constantly being released to effectively address these issues.
 One of them is Ethereum 2.0, which moves the Proof-of-Work mechanism to Proof-of-stake.
 The final update will take place in 2022.
 This will increase network scalability and reduce transaction fees, making Ethereum an even more interesting platform.
+Given the above lesson, we hope you already understand how Ethereum works.
+While these are the basics of how Ethereum works, you will learn about more advanced aspects of Ethereum in future lessons.